- 6 minutes to read

 Access Management sidebar menu

 As a Nodinite Administrator, you have access to the 'Access Management' menu in the Nodinite Web Client.
-This menu is a powerful tool at your disposal.
+The available menu items depend on your authentication mode.

 1. Manage Roles